supabase-community/launchweek.dev/README.md

 ### Want to contribute?

 Awesome!
-Feel free to open a [Pull Request (PR)](https://github.com/supabase-community/launchweek.dev/pulls) to add more launch weeks to the repo.
+Feel free to [create an issue](https://github.com/supabase-community/launchweek.dev/issues) or open a [Pull Request (PR)](https://github.com/supabase-community/launchweek.dev/pulls) to add more launch weeks to the repo.

 This repo is maintained by [Anna](https://github.com/maban), [Ellen](https://x.com/ellenchisa), [Paul](https://x.com/kiwicopple) and [Flo](https://x.com/fmerian).